seznam/jobslib/README.md

     runjob --run-once myapp.task.HelloWorld

-Task is normally run in infinite loop, delay in seconds between individual launches is controlled by `--sleep-interval` argument.
-If you don’t want to launch task forever, use `--run-once` argument.
-If you want to launch task on several machines and may be launched only one instance at one time, library provides locking mechanism.
-In this case use `--one-instance` argument.
-Optional argument `-s`/`--settings` defines Python’s module where configuration is stored.
+Task is normally run in infinite loop, delay in seconds between individual launches is controlled by either `--sleep-interval` or `--run-interval` argument. `--sleep-interval` is interval in seconds, which is used to sleep after task is done. `--run-interval` tells that task is run every run interval seconds.
+Both arguments may not be used together.
+If you don't want to launch task forever, use `--run-once` argument.
+Library provides locking mechanism for launching tasks on several machines and only one instance at one time may be launched.
+If you don't want this locking, use `--disable-one-instance` argument.
+Optional argument `-s`/`--settings` defines Python's module where configuration is stored.
 Or you can pass settings module using `JOBSLIB_SETTINGS_MODULE`.

 During task initialization instances of the `Config` and `Context` classes are created.
 You can define your own classes in the **settings** module.